semleti/three.ts/readme.md

 The tests require [qunit](https://www.npmjs.com/package/qunit).

 ## Status
-The entire project is using TypeScript.
+The entire source code is using TypeScript.
 ~90% of the typings are done.
 ~2% of the typings are janky.
 ~1% of the typings are wrong.